Feel Bad Feels

 Digital Resilience in the Age of Social Media #

 Digital wellness often comes down to personal boundaries.
 If certain platforms consistently undermine your wellbeing, consider limiting exposure or curating your feed more carefully.
-These small acts of self-regulation build resilience muscles.
+Those small choices can help you notice your limits earlier and step away before you get dragged in.
 A study in the Journal of Social and Clinical Psychology found that participants who actively managed their social media consumption reported a reduction in anxiety symptoms compared to control groups.3

 Teaching Response over Control #

-We can’t control others’ behavior—difficult people will always exist—but we can develop how we respond.
+Other people are still going to be difficult.
+The part we have some say over is our response.
 This isn’t about blaming victims of genuine harassment but recognizing our capacity to strengthen our response to life’s challenges.

 For children facing bullying, this balanced approach is crucial.
 While we should absolutely work to create safer environments, simultaneously teaching coping strategies prepares young people for future challenges when adult protection may not be available.
 The Collaborative for Academic, Social, and Emotional Learning (CASEL) reports that students who receive explicit instruction in emotional regulation and social problem-solving show 11% better academic performance and 9% fewer behavioral problems.4